programmfabrik/easydb-documentation/content/technical/types/transition/_index.en.md

 ```

 An HTTP `POST` request is used to transmit the data.
 When `system.transition_webhook.webhooks[*].secret` is set, an HMAC is generated according to https://developer.github.com/webhooks/securing/ and provided in `X-Hub-Signature` HTTP request header.

+The response of the webhook URL is expected to be JSON.

+When requesting the webhook URL, a timeout of 60 seconds is applied by default.
+This timeout can be changed using the base configuration variable `system.transition_webhook.webhooks[*].timeout`.

+On success an event named `WEBHOOK_OK` is generated, also containing the response received from the webhook URL.
+When an error occurs, a `WEBHOOK_ERROR` event is generated, containing the error message.
+In both cases, the request URL and body is included in the event.